feature-hub/feature-hub/docs/guides/writing-a-feature-app.md

 1. `idSpecifier` — An optional [ID specifier][idspecifier] that distinguishes
    the Feature App instance from other Feature App instances with the same ID.

-1. `baseUrl` — A base URL to to be used for referencing the Feature App's own assets and/or [BFF][bff].
+1. `baseUrl` — A base URL to be used for referencing the Feature App's own resources.
 It is only set in the `env` if the integrator has defined a `baseUrl` on the corresponding [`FeatureAppLoader`][feature-app-loader-base-url] or [`FeatureAppContainer`][feature-app-container-base-url].